Photoperiodism: Plants

 Phytochrome comes in two forms: P_{r} and P_{fr}.
 Red light (which is present during the day) converts phytochrome to its active form (P_{fr}) which then stimulates various processes such as germination, flowering or branching.
 In comparison, plants receive more far-red in the shade, and this converts phytochrome from P_{fr} to its inactive form, P_{r}, inhibiting germination.
 This system of P_{fr} to P_{r} conversion allows the plant to sense when it is night and when it is day.
 P_{fr} can also be converted back to P_{r} by a process known as dark reversion, where long periods of darkness trigger the conversion of P_{fr}.
 This is important in regards to plant flowering.
 Experiments by Halliday et al. showed that manipulations of the red-to far-red ratio in Arabidopsis can alter flowering.
 They discovered that plants tend to flower later when exposed to more red light, proving that red light is inhibitory to flowering.
 Other experiments have proven this by exposing plants to extra red-light in the middle of the night.
 A short-day plant will not flower if light is turned on for a few minutes in the middle of the night and a long-day plant can flower if exposed to more red-light in the middle of the night.

+Cryptochromes are another type of photoreceptor that is important in photoperiodism.
+Cryptochromes absorb blue light and UV-A. Cryptochromes entrain the circadian clock to light.
+It has been found that both cryptochrome and phytochrome abundance relies on light and the amount of cryptochrome can change depending on day-length.
+This shows how important both of the photoreceptors are in regard to determining day-length.

+Modern biologists believe that it is the coincidence of the active forms of phytochrome or cryptochrome, created by light during the daytime, with the rhythms of the circadian clock that allows plants to measure the length of the night.
+Other than flowering, photoperiodism in plants includes the growth of stems or roots during certain seasons and the loss of leaves.
+Artificial lighting can be used to induce extra-long days.